Institut Pprime

 Institut Pprime (sometimes written Institut P') is a CNRS laboratory created in 2010 and based in Poitiers, France.

 Presentation

 The institute depends from the University of Poitiers, ENSI Poitiers and Ensma and has the UPR number 3346.
-It is the second-largest laboratory from engineering science in France with 572 people working for it in 2014.
-It has locations in both campus of Poitiers and Futuroscope.
+It is the second-largest laboratory in engineering science in France with 572 people working for it in 2014.
+It has locations on both the campus of Poitiers and Futuroscope.
 It is currently led by Yves Gervais since 2014 after Jean-Paul Bonnet.

-The laboratory is sub-divided in three departments:
+The laboratory is sub-divided into three departments: